A look at Regions Financial Corporation’s (RF) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Regions Financial Corporation (RF)

-Analysing the last 5-days average volume posted by the [Regions Financial Corporation, RF], we can find that recorded value of 8.0 million was better than the volume posted last year of 7.36 million.
-As of the previous 9 days, the stock’s Stochastic %D was 48.92%.
-Additionally, its Average True Range was 0.49.
+Compared to the last year’s volume of 8.05 million, its volume of 13.84 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 9.36%.
+Additionally, its Average True Range was 0.65.

-During the past 100 days, Regions Financial Corporation’s (RF) raw stochastic average was set at 81.28%, which indicates a significant increase from 50.37% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 18.96% in the past 14 days, which was lower than the 25.68% volatility it showed in the past 100 days.
+During the past 100 days, Regions Financial Corporation’s (RF) raw stochastic average was set at 22.64%, which indicates a significant increase from 15.27% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 30.04% in the past 14 days, which was higher than the 29.76% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $22.74, while its 200-day Moving Average is $21.57.
-Now, the first resistance to watch is $23.53.
-This is followed by the second major resistance level at $23.72.
-The third major resistance level sits at $24.04.
-If the price goes on to break the first support level at $23.03, it is likely to go to the next support level at $22.71.
-Should the price break the second support level, the third support level stands at $22.53.
+At the time of writing, stock’s 50-day Moving Average is $22.80, while its 200-day Moving Average is $21.60.
+Nevertheless, the first resistance level for the watch stands at $21.01 in the near term.
+At $21.75, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $22.41.
+If the price goes on to break the first support level at $19.61, it is likely to go to the next support level at $18.95.
+Should the price break the second support level, the third support level stands at $18.21.

 Regions Financial Corporation (NYSE: RF) Key Stats